camunda/camunda-docs-static/get-started/content/java-ee.md

 ---

-This tutorial guides you through setting up camunda BPM and developing your first process application with Java EE 6.
+This tutorial guides you through setting up Camunda BPM and developing your first process application with Java EE 6.
 You will learn to

 <dl class="dl-horizontal">